cfu288/CellNeuro/Notes.md

       * Neurons interact with each other for peristalsis
       * Many neurotransmitters

-### Anatonomy in neurons
+## Anatonomy in neurons
   * **Neuronal membrane** - Phospholipid bilayer.
 Phosphate head is hydrophilic
-  * Proteins ca move a bit, some cant move that much.
+  * Proteins can move a bit, some cant move that much.
   * Proteins in neurons
     * Transport proteins
     * Ion Channels